markemus/engine/README.md

 The creature.limb_check() function is used to recursively gather limbs containing the requested tag.
 These limbs can then be used for a given action- walking, grasping, attacking, blocking etc.

 **Combat** is turn based.
-Each creature gets to attack with ALL of their limbs containing a "damage" or "grasp" tag.
+Each creature gets to attack with one of their limbs containing a "damage" or "grasp" tag.
 They can choose not to attack with a limb, in which case it will be available to block incoming attacks from their opponent.
 This means you have to be careful- if you attack with all your limbs, your enemy might well chop them off on their own turn.
 Of course they'll have trouble doing that if they have no arms left...

 # Tags
 name: the name of the object.